 Behavioral impact of childhood trauma

 The number of ACEs is strongly associated with adulthood high-risk health behaviors.
-These include smoking, alcohol and drug abuse, promiscuity, and severe obesity.
+These include smoking, alcohol and drug abuse, and more.
 ACEs are correlated with mental health conditions including depression, heart disease, cancer, chronic lung disease and shortened lifespan.

 Four adverse childhood experiences is associated with: